-In our view, the process used meets the requirements for openness and transparency because the vacancies were widely advertised amongst those people eligible under the Rules to apply, applications were submitted by a variety of eligible candidates and appointment was made on the basis of the competencies set out in the job description which was available to candidates.
+In our view, the process used meets the requirements for openness and transparency because the vacancies will be widely advertised amongst those people eligible under the Rules to apply; and past experience is that applications are submitted by a variety of eligible candidates and appointments are made on the basis of the competencies set out in the job description, which is available to candidates.

-This differs from examples of open and transparent processes set out in legislation because of the circumstances of the Scheme.
+This differs from examples of open and transparent processes set out in legislation because of the circumstances of the Trust.
 In particular:

-- the Trustee Directors are responsible for defined benefits as well as DC (and the 'open and transparent' process applies only to DC schemes), so we need to consider all elements of the Scheme in the appointment process; and - the Rules require an equal number of MNDs and ENDs.
+- the Trustee Directors are responsible for defined benefits as well as DC (and the 'open and transparent' process applies only to DC schemes), so we need to consider all elements of the Trust in the appointment process; and - the Rules require an equal number of MNDs and ENDs.
 Furthermore, MNDs must be members of TPT, which limits the pool of candidates for these vacancies.

 We recognise that an open and transparent process can also include advertisement of the vacancy for a Trustee Director in at least one appropriate national publication, engagement of the services of a recruitment agency to assist in the selection of candidates, or a nomination and selection procedure by some or all of the members.
-These methods are adopted for the recruitment of co-opted directors, including the Chair of the Trustee Board, as described above.
+These methods are adopted for the recruitment of co-opted directors, including the Chair of the Trustee Board.